Prince-K-cmd/week5-lab/README.md

 - `docker-compose.yaml`: Defines the Docker Compose configuration for the project.
 - `.gitignore`: Specifies files and directories to ignore during version control.

-## Contributing

-(If applicable, provide guidelines for contributing to the project.)

-## License

-(Specify the license under which the project is distributed.)

-## Screenshots (from UI directory)

-(Include relevant screenshots from the UI directory, if any.)